openstack/kolla/ansible/README.md

 Deploying
 ---------

+You can adjust variables for your environment in the file:
+"./kolla/ansible/group_vars/all.yml"

 For All-In-One deploys, you can run the following commands.
 These will setup all of the containers on your localhost.